vturovets/openwebui-srs-starter/docs/openwebui_configuration.md

    `FALLBACK_WHISPER_DEVICE`, `FALLBACK_WHISPER_COMPUTE_TYPE`, and
    `FALLBACK_WHISPER_CACHE_DIR`.
-Install the optional dependency via `pip install faster-whisper` and ensure `ffmpeg` is available on `PATH` so the model can decode the uploaded audio formats. 【F:backend/app/config.py†L69-L116】【F:backend/app/integrations/stt.py†L131-L240】
+Install the optional dependency via `pip install faster-whisper` and ensure `ffmpeg` is available on `PATH` so the model can decode the uploaded audio formats.
+Use the `FALLBACK_WHISPER_*` settings to point at GPU hardware (`cuda`), adjust precision, or redirect the model cache per environment. 【F:backend/app/config.py†L69-L116】【F:backend/app/integrations/stt.py†L131-L240】

 The API validates incoming audio against the configured MIME-type allowlist and payload size limit, returning HTTP 415/413 when requests fall outside those bounds.
 Adjust